Trump to raise car and truck tariffs on EU imports

 Photo: Alex Brandon/AP/TT

-According to Trump, tariffs will be increased to 25 percent from the current roughly 15 percent.
+According to Trump, tariffs will be raised to 25 percent from the current roughly 15 percent.

-According to Trump, the reason is that "the European Union is not following our fully agreed trade agreement."
+The reason, according to Trump, is that "the European Union is not following our fully agreed trade agreement."

 It is unclear what the president means by the EU violating the agreement.

-The European Parliament approved the trade agreement with the US on March 26, after having delayed it following Trump's threat to take over Greenland.
+It was on March 26 that the EU Parliament gave its approval to the trade agreement with the US, after delaying it following Trump's threat to take over Greenland.

 According to the agreement, in addition to setting tariffs, the EU will increase investments across the Atlantic.

-Benjamin Dousa (M) writes to TT that the government is working to reduce tensions.
+Benjamin Dousa (M) writes to TT that the government is working to reduce the level of conflict.

 "The EU needs to quickly fulfill our part, and so does the US.
-We do not want new trade conflicts, especially when they risk affecting an important Swedish export industry such as vehicles," he writes.
+We do not want new trade conflicts, especially when it risks affecting an important Swedish export industry such as vehicles," he writes.

-After March 26, several European decision-makers, including the President of the European Parliament, Roberta Metsola, said time will tell whether the United States can be trusted.
+After March 26, several European decision-makers, including the President of the European Parliament, Roberta Metsola, pointed out that time will tell whether the United States can be trusted.

 Trump also emphasizes in his post on Truth Social that cars and trucks produced in American factories are not subject to tariffs.

-Trump then writes that over $100 billion has been invested by foreign companies in automotive factories in the United States and that they will soon create many jobs in the country.
+He then writes that over $100 billion has been invested by foreign companies in automotive factories in the United States and that they will soon provide many jobs in the country.

 BMW, Mercedes-Benz, Volkswagen, Volvo Cars and Volvo Trucks, among others, have factories in the United States.